Faculty members involved in research related to our division include:

 David Johnson, MD, Professor of Medicine.
 Research Interests are new diabetic drugs and Physiology of the sympathetic nervous system.

-Sean Limesand, PhD, Professor of Endocrinology, studies the effects of hormonal and environmental factors of pregnancy specializing in fetal pancreas development, insulin secretion and glucose homeostasis.
+Sean Limesand, PhD, Professor , of Animal Sciences, studies the effects of hormonal and environmental factors of pregnancy specializing in fetal pancreas development, insulin secretion and glucose homeostasis.

 Ronald Lynch, PhD, Professor in the Department of Physiology, investigates how energy metabolism is integrated with function in nutrient-sensing cells, and cells of the vasculature.
 These studies relate directly to understanding the development of diabetes and its many complications.